-Ant.
-Which I will do with confirm'd countenance.
-Bene.
-Friar, I must entreat your pains, I think.
+Ant. - Which I will do with confirm'd countenance.

+Bene. - Friar, I must entreat your pains, I think.

-Friar.
-To do what, signior?
+Friar. - To do what, signior?

-Bene.
-To bind me, or undo me, one of them.
-Signior Leonato, truth it is, good signior, Your niece regards me with an eye of favour.
+Bene. - To bind me, or undo me--one of them.
+Signior Leonato, truth it is, good signior, your niece regards me with an eye of favour.

-Leon.
-That eye my daughter lent her: 'T is most true.
+Leon. - That eye my daughter lent her.
+'Tis most true.

-Bene.
-And I do with an eye of love requite her.
+Bene. - And I do with an eye of love requite her.

-The sight whereof, I think, you had from me, >From Claudio, and the prince.
-But what's your will?
+Leon. - The sight whereof I think you had from me, from Claudio, and the Prince; but what's your will?

-Your answer, sir, is enigmatical: But, for my will, my will is, your good will May stand with ours, this day to be conjoin'd In the estate of honourable marriage; In which, good friar, I shall desire your help.
+Bene. - Your answer, sir, is enigmatical; but, for my will, my will is, your good will May stand with ours, this day to be conjoin'd in the state of honourable marriage; in which, good friar, I shall desire your help.

-Leon.
-My heart is with your liking.
+Leon. - My heart is with your liking.

-Friar.
-And my help.
-(Here comes the Prince and Claudio.)
+Friar. - And my help.

-[Enter Don Pedro and Claudio with Attendants.]
+(Enter Don Pedro and Claudio and two or three other.)